• Navigation icon for News

 Ellis Cochrane

 Given how popular protein food and drink products have become in recent years, it’s possibly not all too surprising that Starbucks is jumping on the bandwagon with its new range of protein drinks.
 From protein lattes to protein cold foam that you can add to your existing drink order, it certainly sounds intriguing.
-However, with teens, tweens and children often grabbing a cup at the coffee house chain, it’s caused some concern among experts and parents.
+However, with teens, tweens and children often grabbing a cup at the coffee house chain - even if the drinks are not specifically aimed at their demographic - it’s caused some concern among experts and parents.

 Even though protein products may be beneficial to certain adults, depending on their existing diet, should we be offering them to younger people?